-On the other hand, enterprise architects design the intentional architecture.
-The intentional architecture is plan-based, high level, with the objective of aligning cross teams.
+On the other hand, enterprise architects design intentional architecture.
+The intentional architecture is plan-based, high level, to align cross teams.
 It is a Foundational Enabler.

 At some point, the intentional architecture should be reconciled with the emergent design to follow the changes that happened during the developments.

 However, organizations encounter these shortcomings in most Agile at Scale environments: